MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/canary-demo.md

 ### Add the canary stage

 1. Go to **Pipelines**, select the pipeline you created, and select **Edit**.
-1. Replace the pipeline YAML with the following code.
+1. Replace the entire pipeline YAML with the following code.

    This code changes the `Docker@2` step you ran previously to use a stage, and adds two more steps to copy the manifests and *misc* directories as artifacts for consecutive stages to use.